alexander385/alexander385.github.io/_projects/1_project.md

 #### Creative Workshops

-Outside the classroom, we took part in larger community events such as **Afrika Tage** and **Erfahrungswerte Sinne**.
+Outside the classroom, we took part in larger community events.
 At these gatherings, we organized playful activities—like crafting animal masks with children—and used that relaxed atmosphere to talk about UNICEF’s work.
 It was surprising how quickly families and kids opened up during these fun moments, asking questions about what life might be like for children in underprivileged regions.
 Whether through conversation or simple games, these workshops helped sensitize people to the realities faced by young people across the globe.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">